eclipse-openj9/openj9-docs/docs/jitserver.md

  To enable this feature you must add [`-XX:+JITServerUseAOTCache`](xxjitserveruseaotcache.md) command line option, both at the server and at the client JVM.

- A JITserver instance can have several AOT caches, each with its own name.
+ A JITServer instance can have several AOT caches, each with its own name.
 This addresses the situation when client JVMs with significantly different profiles of execution use the same JITServer instance.
 A client JVM can indicate a specific AOT cache it wants to use by providing its name with the following command line option [`-XX:JITServerAOTCacheName=<cache_name>`](xxjitserveraotcachename.md).
 The default is to use a nameless cache.

  Limitations that may be lifted in future releases: